Frequently Asked Questions about Canada’s Anti-Spam Legislation

 It is important to remember that the onus is on the sender to prove they received consent.

-Recall that consent under CASL is also implied if you have an existing business relationship, existing non-business relationship with the person.
+Recall that consent under CASL is also implied if you have an existing business relationship or existing non-business relationship with the person.

 Compliance will be examined on a case-by-case basis in light of the specific circumstances of a given situation.